syaning/slim/paper_summaries.md

 layout: page
 title: paper_summaries
 ---
 It's easy for me to forget the contents of a paper after I've read it.
-And so, I've decided to summarize the *"Why?"*, *"How?"*, and *"What?"* of some the ones that I've read.
+In light of this, I thought it'd be a good idea to start summarizing the *"Why?"*, *"How?"*, and *"What?"* of the research papers that I come across.
+The point here is to write these summaries so that they are short enough that I wouldn't mind re-reading them on a occasional basis, while also being thorough enough for me to be able to recall the main arguments, methods, and results of the research.

 #### stats
 <ul class="post-list">